 Add the reporting period start date and reporting period end date.
-Choose the correct reporting period.
-(Figure 12) The JS contact person provides a supporting document for the lead partner which states the starting and ending dates per reporting period.
+Make sure that the dates are correct since it affects the eligibility of the reported costs.
+Choose the correct reporting period. (figure 13) The JS contact person provides a supporting document (Reporting periods) for the lead partner which states the starting and ending dates per reporting period.
+The document can also be found from left hand-side tool bar under the section "Contracts and agreements" as attachment.

-Figure 12 Start filling in your partner report by adding reporting starting and ending date and selecting the correct reporting period.
+Figure 13.
+Start filling in your partner report by adding reporting starting and ending date and selecting the correct reporting period.